Phantasia

 Dig deeper with Sebastian →

-Lorenz cites Aristotle's 'chain of movers' passage to establish phantasia as the indispensable intermediate link between cognition and desire in the production of animal movement.
+Lorenz presents Aristotle’s ‘chain of movers’ passage as establishing phantasia as the indispensable intermediate link between cognitive input and desire-formation in any account of animal locomotion.

 Hendrik Lorenz, The Brute Within: Appetitive Desire in Plato and Aristotle, 2006thesis